Polkadot-Blockchain-Academy/pba-book/content/cryptography/addresses/slides.md

 ## Mnemonics

-Many wallets use a dictionary of words and give people phrases,<br/>often 12 or 24 words, as these are easier to back up/recover than byte arrays.
+Many wallets use a dictionary of words and give people phrases,<br />often 12 or 24 words, as these are easier to back up/recover than byte arrays.

 Notes: